 We will provide more detailed analysis on aspects of the judgment in due course.
 This briefing is an initial summary of the key points.

 The dispute and the High Court’s decision

-BI policies protect businesses where an insured event causes losses by disrupting their normal operation (for a more detailed explanation of BI insurance please see our previous briefing here).
+BI policies protect businesses where an insured event causes losses by disrupting their normal operation.
 As explained in our further briefing, at first instance the High Court found broadly in favour of policyholders, particularly those who held cover under so-called “disease clauses”.
 However, the Court took a narrower approach to cover under “denial of access clauses” and found that many such policies did not provide cover.

 The FCA and six insurers each appealed a number of points to the Supreme Court.
 The appeal was heard between 16 and 19 November 2020 and judgment was handed down on 15 January 2021.

 The Supreme Court made findings in five main areas:

 1. Disease clauses